ScottDowne/react-server-app/README.md

 Copy all files except `.git` from this clone into your new repo clone.

-You'll need to update `SOURCEURL` and `FULL_SUBDOMAIN` to be your new site's url/domain, once you know what that is.
+You'll eventually want to update `SOURCEURL` and `FULL_SUBDOMAIN` to be your new site's url/domain, once you know what that is.

 Start making changes to src/ locales/ and less/.